saulpierotti/markdown_notebook/AG.md

 * Genomics is the study of genome structure and function
 * The genome is the entire genetic content of an organism
 * Applied genomics is the use of technologies, tools and experimental designs to analyse genome and extract information form them
+* Genetics studies differences: we cannot track things that are not different among individuals
 * A reference genome of a species is the basis used for analyzing the genome of an individual
+	* In some cases if I do not have a reference genome I can use that of a similar species
 * We have about 2 nuclear genomes per cell, but even thousands of mithocondrial genomes
 * Mithocondrial genomes can be not all equal: heteroplasmy
 * The human nuclear genome is around 3 Gb, the mithocondrial genome 16.7 Kb